exercism/elixir/exercises/concept/library-fees/.docs/instructions.md

 # Instructions

 Your librarian friend has asked you to extend her library software to automatically calculate late fees.
-Her current system stores the exact date and time of a book checkout as an ISO8601 datetime string.
+Her current system stores the exact date and time of a book checkout as an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) datetime string.
 She runs a local library in a small town in Ghana, which uses the GMT timezone (UTC +0), doesn't use daylight saving time, and doesn't need to worry about other timezones.

 ## 1. Parse the stored datetimes

-Implement the `LibraryFees.datetime_from_string/1` functions.
+Implement the `LibraryFees.datetime_from_string/1` function.
 It should take an ISO8601 datetime string as an argument, and return a `NaiveDateTime` struct.

 ```elixir
 LibraryFees.datetime_from_string("2021-01-01T13:30:45Z")